Social Sciences at Middlesex

 All upper-level courses taken by a member of Class I or Class II in any area within the Social Science Division, including United States History, confer credit towards the distributional requirement in the Social Sciences.
 Only courses designated as History will count toward the departmental requirement.

-History Courses: 2021-2022
+History Courses: 2023-2024

 History 11 is a semester-long course that begins with the exploration of the earliest European societies of the Mediterranean region.
 The focus shifts to the Near East to investigate the cultures and traditions of the peoples who developed the monotheistic traditions of Judaism, Christianity, and Islam.
 The course follows the expansion of Islam into North Africa, and down into sub-Saharan Africa, where the medieval trading kingdoms of Ghana, Mali, and Songhai developed very different societies than those previously developed by the peoples of Asia, the Near East, and the Mediterranean region.
 The course concludes with the reading of Things Fall Apart, a novel that examines the collision of the West African Igbo people and the expansion of the British Empire during the late 19th century.
 Continued development of effective reading skills, concise and precise writing skills, and fundamental research skills remain and are emphatically practiced in History 11, in preparation for the heightened expectations of World History in the sophomore year.

 History 20 is a one-semester survey course that focuses on world history from 1450 to the mid-1800s CE.
 While the course incorporates a wide range of topics pertaining to the processes of globalization, there is an emphasis on the political, intellectual, and cultural issues that shaped the early modern world.
 Specific attention is paid to learning how to interpret primary source materials and to developing geographic literacy.
 Students will also work on writing effective paragraphs, utilizing many of the same tenets taught in sophomore writing workshop.
 Students who wish to take the Advanced Placement examination in World History should enroll in this course and attend the exam preparation workshop offered by the Department during the spring semester.